 These bars are essentially made with almond flour and peanut butter, both are high-protein and you probably wouldn’t need to add protein powder if you prefer not to.
 Though it will not change the recipe, I suggest you add some vanilla protein powder as the bars will taste better and will obviously contain more protein.
 Which is the goal of making protein bars, right?

-If you still decide to skip the protein powder, simply replace it with 1 tsp vanilla extract.
+If you still decide to skip the protein powder, simply replace it with 1 teaspoon vanilla extract.

 SIMILAR RECIPES: